dmurdoch/rgl/README.md

 BUILDING WITHOUT OPENGL ———————–

-As of version 0.104.1, it is possible to build the package without OpenGL support on Unix-alikes (including MacOS) with the configure option –disable-opengl For example,
+As of version 0.104.1, it is possible to build the package without OpenGL support on Unix-alikes (including macOS) with the configure option –disable-opengl For example,

 R CMD INSTALL –configure-args=“–disable-opengl” rgl\_0.104.1.tar.gz